FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/06 Rich learning exp/Rich learning experience.md

 3. **Multiple means of engagement**
 	- learners differ in what engages and motivates them so multiple options should be provided

-The following are some general guidelines that should help develop accessible learning content:
+The following are some general tips and guidelines that should help develop accessible learning content:

-- **present the information in multiple ways and formats** - this helps support various learning styles and provides alternatives for different impairments
+!!! tip "Present the information in multiple ways and formats"

+    This helps support various learning styles and provides alternatives for different impairments.

+!!! tip "Use simple language"

-- **use simple language** - the materials should be accessible for the learners' varying levels of access, background, and ability
+    The materials should be accessible for the learners' varying levels of access, background, and ability.
-	- an option is to provide additional resources to support learners that have comprehension difficulties
+	An option is to provide additional resources to support learners that have comprehension difficulties.

+!!! tip "Use headings"

-- **use headings** - assistive technologies differentiate the structural elements in the text (body text and different levels of headings).
+    Assistive technologies differentiate the structural elements in the text (body text and different levels of headings).
 These help screen readers process the text correctly.

+!!! tip "Use table of content"

-- **use table of content** - helps learners navigate to the required information easily
+    Helps learners navigate to the required information easily.

-- **provide alternative text for images** - the alternative text is read by the screen reader instead of the image.
+!!! tip "Provide alternative text for images"

+    The alternative text is read by the screen reader instead of the image.
 Decorative images should be marked as decorative so that the screen reader can skip them.

-- **use equation editors for math expressions** - this format helps screen readers understand the content
+!!! tip "Use equation editors for math expressions"

+    This format helps screen readers understand the content.

-- **use a high contrast color palette** - high contrast supports learners with vision impairments
+!!! tip "Use a high contrast color palette"

+    High contrast supports learners with vision impairments.

-- **don't use color as the only way to convey information** - provide other alternative means for color blind learners
+!!! tip "Don't use color as the only way to convey information"

+    Provide other alternative means for color blind learners.

+!!! tip "Use descriptive links"

-- **use descriptive links** - links to other documents should explain where the link is taking the learner
+    Links to other documents should explain where the link is taking the learner.

-- **use tables only when required** - if a table is truly the best way to convey the information and not just a layout trick, then use column and row headers to describe the content
+!!! tip "Use tables only when required"

+    If a table is truly the best way to convey the information and not just a layout trick, then use column and row headers to describe the content.

-- **provide closed captions and transcripts** - to make the information in the video accessible to the vision impaired.
+!!! tip "Provide closed captions and transcripts"

+    Helps make the information in the video accessible to the vision impaired.

 ### Alternative text tips and tricks